Norman joined the Petrofac Board as a Non-executive Director in March 2011 and succeeded Rodney Chase as Chairman after the 2011 AGM in May.

 From February 2009 to July 2012, he served as CEO of Sintonia SpA, a holding company owning infrastructure assets, including toll roads, airports and telecoms.

 From 2000 to 2008, Stefano was chief operating officer of Eni’s exploration & production division, before which he spent 24 years at Saipem SpA, the international oil and gas services group, holding such senior roles as CEO, chairman and chief operating officer.

 During 2012, Stefano was appointed a director of A2A SpA, the largest Italian multi-utility company.
-Stefano is also a director of the boards of Sintonia SpA, Atlantia SpA, Autostrade per l’Italia SpA, Gemina SpA, and Aeroporti di Roma SpA, and is a member of the advisory board of Ambienta Sgr.
+Stefano is also a director of the boards of Autostrade per l’Italia SpA and Aeroporti di Roma SpA, and is a member of the advisory board of Ambienta Sgr.

 Committee: Chairman of the Board Risk Committee and Member of the Remuneration and Nominations Committees